-Contemporary Asian & Chinese Antiques: Chinatown
+Contemporary Asian & Chinese Antiques

-Where to Shop for Furniture in Vancouver on a Budget: Richmond & Discount Chains
+Where to Shop on a Budget

 For furniture on a budget, East Vancouver and Richmond (located just south of Vancouver) are ideal for large chain stores, including Ikea and The Brick for furniture.
 For budget home decor (and basics like cooking utensils), try Vancouver Discount Stores like Welk's Mart, Wonderbucks, Real Canadian Superstore, and Walmart.